ilopezpe/ShutterTestApp/README.md

 # ShutterTestApp
 This application controls the position of a beam shutter.

-The software sends serial commands to a Numato USB GPIO controller, which enable or disables hardware GPIO 3.3 V outputs.
+The software sends serial commands to a Numato USB GPIO controller, which enables or disables hardware GPIO 3.3 V outputs.
 The outputs are connected to a custom shutter driver called BeamFlags (Not described here).

 ![App Image](https://github.com/ilopezpe/ShutterTestApp/blob/master/ShutterTestApp.png)